This week’s question comes from Tamar:

 Why soulmate relationships are difficult is because most people assume that their partner will handle conflict in the same way they do.
 But your partner will be a completely different human being than you, with different strategies, mental/emotional patterns, and beliefs.

 For love to last you must learn the skillset to turn a conflict into a deeper connection.

 Just as you have challenges that come your way as a single person, you’ll also have them when you’re coupled off.
 Yes, even when you are with your soulmate!

 It’s not that you should seek out conflicts, it’s knowing what to do with them when they arise.

-So the key is to learn how to move through the discord to create harmony.
-In our relationship, we find that we often have a conflict when we are not connected to each other.
+So, the key is to learn how to move through the discord to create harmony.
+Conflict happens in a relationship when you are not connected to each other.
 The conflict arises as an opportunity to reconnect.

 Not dealing with conflicts (from tiny to extra-large) can become landmines in your relationship so it’s best to deal with issues as they occur.
 There is no shame in seeking professional help.
 As a matter of fact, it should be commonplace with zero stigma.